 Of course, HuffPost is a news site and their headlines aren’t fully explanatory – you have to click them and at least scan the article.

 You may not want to write yours that way, because you want clarity in headlines.
 But, you’ll notice that above everything else, the headline is big and bold.
-You’ll also see the image, especially on the featured article.
+You’ll also see the visual content, especially on the featured article.

 The headline is critical, so spending more time to get it right will do you a lot of good.
 In fact, Motion Media improved the performance of their headlines by 157%, simply by creating more clickable and clear headlines that included emotional triggers.